MayamaTakeshi/mrcp_server/README.md

 ## Development Details

 We use the nact actor library to permit to better separate concern.
-We have the folling actors:
+We have the following actors:
   - sip_server : waits for SIP INVITEs with SDP requesting access to speech resources
   - mrcp_server : waits for MRCP messages and distributes them to resource workers
   - speechsynter : resource worker for speechsynth